-Despite the affirmation by both Governments in the Anglo-Irish Agreement that 7. any change in the status of Northern Ireland would only come about with the consent of a majority of the people of Northern Ireland, the Taoiseach recognizes the continuing uncertainties and misgivings which dominate so much of Northern Unionist attitudes towards the rest of Ireland.
+7. Both Governments have affirmed [in idelete and substitute "through") I the Anglo-Irish Agreement that Irish unity can be achieved only by those who favour this outcome persuading those who do not, peacefully and without coercion or violence, and that, if in the future a majority of the people of Northern Ireland are so persuaded, both Governments will support and give legislative effect to their wishes.
+[But, notwithstanding (delete)] [while recognising! the solemn affirmation by both Governments in the Anglo-Irish Agreement that any change in the status of Northern Ireland would only come about with the consent of a majority of the people of Northern Ireland, the Taoiseach also recognizes the continuing uncertainties and misgivings which dominate so much of Northern Unionist attitudes towards the rest of Ireland.
 He believes that we stand at a stage of our history when the genuine feelings of all traditions in the North must be recognized and acknowledged.
 He appeals to both traditions at this time to grasp the opportunity for a fresh start and a new beginning, which could hold such promise for all our lives and the generations to come.
 He asks the people of Northern Ireland to look on the people of the Republic as friends, who share their grief and shame over all the suffering of the last quarter of a century, and who want to develop the best possible relationship with them, a relationship in which trust and new understanding can flourish and grow.
 The Taoiseach also acknowledges the presence in the Constitution of the Republic of elements which are deeply resented by Northern Unionists, but which at the same time reflect hopes and ideals which lie deep in the hearts of many Irish men and women North and South.
-But as we move towards a new era of understanding in which new relationships of trust may grow and bring peace to the island of Ireland, the Taoiseach believes that the time has come to consider together how best the hopes and identities of all can be expressed in more balanced ways, which no longer engender division and the lack of trust to which he has referred.
+But as we move towards a new era of understanding in which ner relationships of trust may grow and bring seace to the initial of friends, the Tailseach believe that the time has come to consider together how best the hopes and identities of all cas be expressed in sore balanced ways, which no longer engender division and the lack of trust to which he has referred.
+(He confirms that in the event of an overall accommodation behave faced, the Irich Government Limit formed, composals, for a change, in the Irish Constitution $f{\rm back, C}$ , account of a class is observed.
+The class of a class is to whether Irich all confirms of right in the Irish Constitution $f{\rm back, C}$ , and of the Irish Constitution for the Irish Co